 Some people scoff at the idea of financial independence and say, “Good for you, you have a great job.”
-Well, how do you think they got a great job?
-By sitting around bemoaning the world around them?
+How do you think great job are attained?
+By sitting around bemoaning the state of world and circumstances?
 Maybe they were just in the right place at the right time.
 But how did they get to that place?
 Certainly not by sitting around doing nothing all day long at home.
 Stop attributing success to circumstance only.
 Look at what that person may have done differently and learn from it.

 Example of Life Choices

 I know a woman whose entire family regularly uses drugs and other substances.
 They steal to fund their habits and basically live outside the law.
 They rarely hold jobs but complain about being poor.